eiskaltdcpp/eiskaltdcpp/README.md

 Here are small recommendations for initial configuration after first launch of program:

-1. Open Preferences dialog.
-2. Set nickname and default encoding for DC hubs (for example, WINDOWS-1251 for Russian hubs).
-3. Set type of incoming connections (active mode, firewall with UPnP or passive mode).
+1. Open Preferences dialog and set nickname (it is important), default encoding for DC hubs (for example, WINDOWS-1251 for Russian hubs), type of incoming connections (active mode, firewall with UPnP or passive mode) and downloads directory.
-4. Set downloads directory.
-5. Apply settings and close Preferences dialog.
-6. Open Public Hubs widget.
-7. Connect to few popular public hubs (you may sort list by amount of users or by total amount of shared data).
+2. Open Public Hubs widget and connect to few popular public hubs (you may sort list by amount of users or by total amount of shared data).
-8. Open Search widget and try to search any popular file.
+3. Open Search widget and try to search any popular file.
+(Do not forget to use spaces as words separator.)
-9. Add few hubs to list of Favourite hubs and enable auto connect on program startup for them.
+4. Add few hubs to list of Favourite hubs and enable auto connect on program startup for them.
-10. Program settings will be saved on program exit.
+5. Program settings will be saved on program exit.

-All programs (`eiskaltdcpp-qt`, `eiskaltdcpp-gtk` and `eiskaltdcpp-daemon`) use the same common settings.
-So once you have correctly configured connections in EiskaltDC++ Qt, for example, you may launch `eiskaltdcpp-daemon` and use Web UI for ruling it.
+All programs from EiskaltDC++ project (`eiskaltdcpp-qt`, `eiskaltdcpp-gtk` and `eiskaltdcpp-daemon`) use the same common settings.
+So once you have correctly configured connections in EiskaltDC++ Qt, for example, you may launch `eiskaltdcpp-daemon` and use Web UI for ruling it (search files, add them to downloads queue, etc.).

 ## Development